PaulKinlan/paul.kinlan.me/source/_posts/2014-02-24-this-is-the-web-platform.markdown

 |CSS Variables|No|No|No|No|No|No|No
 |Blending of CSS image|No|No|No|No|No|No|No

-Getting these features implemented would be cool, but there is no additional reach at all, more users will not be impacted by these new features at a large scale.
-Yes we might get an amazing WebGL based WebComponents app that people use, but will they upgrade their browser or phone to be able to use it.
+Getting these features implemented would be cool but there is no additional reach at all.
+More users will not be affected by these new features.
+We didn't increase the size of the user base.
+Yes we might get an amazing WebGL based WebComponents app that people use  but will they upgrade their browser or phone to be able to use it?
 Probably not.

 ## So what do we do?